Benjamin Thompson: American Revolutionary War

 Following the outbreak of the American Revolutionary War in 1775, Thompson, by now a wealthy and influential landowner, came out as a Loyalist.
 He was soon using his connections in the colonial militia to recruit and arm Loyalists seeking to fight alongside the British against rebel forces, which earned him the enmity of Patriots in New Hampshire.
 Thompson was stripped of his militia commission and a Patriot mob attacked and burned down his house, causing him to flee to British lines, abandoning his wife in the process.
 He became a political and military advisor to General Thomas Gage (to whom Thompson was already passing information on Patriots), and later assisted Lord George Germain in organizing and provisioning Loyalist military units.

 In 1781, Thompson raised his own military unit, the King's American Dragoons, which was primarily stationed on Long Island in 1782 and early 1783, where they became notorious for demolishing a church and burial ground in order to erect Fort Golgotha in Huntington, New York.

+England

+"By 1775 Thompson had sailed for England, where under the auspices of the Secretary for the Colonies Lord George Germain he rose very rapidly in the service of the British government."

 During his military career, Thompson conducted experiments to measure the force of gunpowder, the results of which were widely acclaimed when published in 1781 in the Philosophical Transactions of the Royal Society.

-On the strength of this, he arrived in London at the end of the war with a reputation as an accomplished scientist.
+In 1779, he was elected a Fellow of the Royal Society In 1780 Thompson was appointed as Under-Secretary of the Northern Department in the British Government.
+But he left abruptly in the following year and traveled to North America as Lieutenant Colonel of the King's American Dragoons.
+When the American Revolutionary War came to an end, he returned to England and successfully applied to become full colonel.
+In 1783 he had a portrait painted of himself by Thomas Gainsborough, which is now on display in the Fogg Art Museum.
+On 23 February 1784, George III conferred upon him the honor of knighthood.